 Q. Where can I find it and how do I install it?

-A. You can download both Windows and Mac versions from the Identity Finder Software Catalog page.
+A. You can download both Windows and Mac versions from the Software Catalog.
 Installation instructions are provided on that page.

 Q. Do I need to have an IDF password (requested upon install)?